Soumya0190/Fabflix/README.md

           username="mytestuser"
           password="mypassword"
           url="jdbc:mysql://172.31.24.250:3306/moviedb?autoReconnect=true&amp;useSSL=false&amp;cachePrepStmts=true"/>

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+    All Jmeter logs are stored in the folder titled Log Processing Files under Web Apps folder.
+    Each file is named according to the test, which is recorded in the README table under the graph results for each test case
-    I have copied all Jmeter logs and renamed files for each case I have created "ParseLogFile" Servlet that read all the files from the folder where all log files are saved.
+    The "ParseLogFile" Servlet reads all the files from the folder where all log files are saved and parses through it to output the average times, as shown in the demo video.
     I have written code to read each file and extracted below data
     	1. servlet execution time for getting movie results for each request (start-time is added as first line of servlet code(doGet) and endTime is recorded in the end of servlet code
    	2. JDBC execution time(start-time is recorded when database connection is opened and end-time is recorded when connection is closed (for each request))